 Before he died, Dar's father gave a mysterious amulet to Tal, Dar's younger brother who is now king.
 Dar, while wandering with his animal companions, chances to meet and rescue a family who...
 See full summary »

 A mercenary with a three-bladed sword rediscovers his royal heritage dangerous future when he is recruited to help a princess foil the designs of a brutal tyrant and a powerful sorcerer in conquering a land.

-Dar, is the son of a king, who is hunted by a priest after his birth and grows up in another family.
-When he becomes a grown man his new father is murdered by savages and he discovers that he has the ability to communicate with the animals.
-After that, Dar begins his quest for revenge in this Conan-like movie.
+Dar, the son of a king, is hunted by a priest after his birth, so he is sent to grow up in another family.
+When he becomes a grown man, his new father is murdered by savages.
+He discovers that he has the ability to communicate with the animals, and after that, Dar begins his quest for revenge in this Conan-like movie.
 Written by

 Chris Makrozahopoulos <email@example.com>